Hiatal hernia: Classification

 Type III: Type III hernias have elements of both types I and II hernias.
 With progressive enlargement of the hernia through the hiatus, the phrenoesophageal ligament stretches, displacing the gastroesophageal junction above the diaphragm, thereby adding a sliding element to the type II hernia.

-Type IV: Type IV hiatus hernia is associated with a large defect in the phrenoesophageal ligament, allowing other organs, such as colon, spleen, pancreas and small intestine to enter the hernia sac.
+Type IV: Type IV hiatus hernia is associated with a large defect in the phrenoesophageal ligament, allowing other organs, such as the colon, spleen, pancreas, and small intestine to enter the hernia sac.

 The end stage of type I and type II hernias occurs when the whole stomach migrates up into the chest by rotating 180° around its longitudinal axis, with the cardia and pylorus as fixed points.
-In this situation the abnormality is usually referred to as an intrathoracic stomach.
+In this situation, the abnormality is usually referred to as an intrathoracic stomach.

 Treatment

 In the great majority of cases, people experience no significant discomfort, and no treatment is required.
 People with symptoms should elevate the head of their beds and avoid lying down directly after meals.
 If the condition has been brought on by stress, stress reduction techniques may be prescribed, or if overweight, weight loss may be indicated.